fieldtrip/website/example/entropy_analysis.md

 ---
-title: Performing multiscale entropy analysis on EEG/MEG/LFP data
+title: Performing modified Multiscale Entropy (mMSE) analysis on EEG/MEG/LFP data
 tags: [example, entropy]
 ---

-# MSE - perform multiscale entropy analysis
+# MSE - perform modified Multiscale Entropy (mMSE) analysis

 Recently, we have developed a novel algorithm based on multiscale entropy (**[Costa et al. 2002](https://doi.org/10.1103/PhysRevLett.89.068102.m)**) called modified multiscale entropy (mMSE) that directly quantifies the temporal irregularity of time-domain EEG/MEG/LFP signals at longer and shorter timescales.
 In general, patterns of fluctuations in brain activity that tend to repeat over time are assigned lower entropy, whereas more irregular, non-repeating patterns yield higher entropy.
 To allow the investigation of dynamic changes in signal irregularity, we developed mMSE as a time-resolved variant, while also permitting assessment of entropy over atypically longer time scales by calculating across discontinuous, concatenated segments (**[Grandy et al.](https://doi.org/10.1038/srep23073.m)**) (see the figure below).

 {% include image src="/assets/img/example/entropy_analysis/Figure2.png" %}

-Please see our preprints **[Kloosterman et al.](https://doi.org/10.1101/834614.m)** and **[Kosciessa et al.](https://doi.org/10.1101/752808.m)** for more information, and the tutorial folder on our Github page for a step-by-step explanation of the computation of multiscale entropy within our MATLAB function.
+Notably, mMSE is able to reveal brain-behavior links in EEG data that go undetected by conventional analysis methods such as spectral power, overall signal variation (SD), and event-related potentials (ERPs).
+Please see our preprints **[Kloosterman et al.](https://doi.org/10.1101/834614.m)** and **[Kosciessa et al.](https://doi.org/10.1371/journal.pcbi.1007885)** for more information, and the tutorial folder on our Github page for a step-by-step explanation of the computation of mMSE within our fieldtrip MATLAB function.

 # Download and install the mMSE toolbox